jeju5/management/cs/aws/aws_developer.md

     * You don't need multiple processors to process one shard. (because its only 1MB ~ 2MB).
     * One consumer instance can handle multiple shards using multiple processors.
     * Best Practice: AutoScaling Group

   * Kinesis Server Side Encryption
     * Kinesis automatically encrypts data before it's at rest by using an AWS KMS customer master key (CMK) you specify. (data at rest simply means data is written for storage)

+  * Kinesis DataStream
     * Partition key is used to group data within a stream.
+      * when partition keys are not distributed well enough, data distribution across shards will be skewed causing ProvisionedThroughputExceededException.
     * Sequence Number is used with partition key (works like a sort key)

 # SECTION9.
 Developer Theroies
 * CI/CD